softworkz/embyuserwiki/Movie naming.md

 |           | thumb.ext      |
 |           | landscape.ext      |

 {name} represents the video file name, without extension.
+For videos that are not contained within their own folder, only the conventions using {name} are supported.

 For backdrops, X represents a number, and you can have any amount of numbered backdrops.
 For example: